 Vibrations in your printer will not only cause print defects, but it will also create more wear and tear for the printer itself.
 Stability is crucial for 3D printing.

 To control 3D printer vibrations, set the printer up on a solid desk.
 Reduce the print speed and enable jerk control settings in your slicer.
 Reinforce the printer gantry and tighten the drive belts.
 Remove any excessive weight, such as filament, from the printer.

 The most common causes of printer vibrations are printing too fast, incorrect jerk settings, and mechanical issues.
 You should review each of the common causes to figure out which ones are causing your problems.
 Keep in mind that it may end up being more than one issue causing your problem.
 The last time I went through troubleshooting this there ended up being three of them.

-A common issue encountered by 3D printer hobbyists is ghosting which is caused by printer vibration and unfortunately, it’s just one of those things you will need to understand and know how to fix.
-Ghosting can be described as surface defects, or rings, on your print due to excessive vibrations and is also commonly referred to as ringing.
+A common issue encountered by 3D printer hobbyists is ghosting, which is caused by printer vibration and unfortunately, it’s just one of those things you’ll need to understand and know how to fix.
+I can describe ghosting as “surface defects” or “rings” around your print because of excessive vibrations and is also commonly referred to as ringing.